nathanveach/BelieveBamboo/README.md

-Add validations for reviews
+<strike>Add validations for reviews</strike>
-Wire up s3 for imagehosting for reviewer avatar
-Use raty for star rating
+Wire up s3 for imagehosting for reviewer avatar* - need to dl fog-aws gem Use raty for star rating wire up mailing subscription